Karim Fakhrawi: Personal

-Karim Fakhrawi co-founded Al-Wasat in 2002, the only independent newspaper in Bahrain which was in the process of being banned by the Bahraini government for "trying to harm Bahrain's stability and security and disseminating false information that undermined the country’s international image and reputation".
-He was also member of the opposition group Al-Wefaq.
+Fakhrawi co-founded Al-Wasat in 2002, the only independent newspaper in Bahrain, which was in the process of being banned by the Bahraini government for "trying to harm Bahrain's stability and security and disseminating false information that undermined the country's international image and reputation".
+He was also a member of the opposition group Al-Wefaq.
 Karim Fakhrawi was a Shi'ite Muslim of Persian origin (Ajam) who lived in Manama.

 Career

-Karim Fakhrawi was a businessman and founder of Bahrain's first educational bookstore.
+Fakhrawi was a businessman and founder of Bahrain's first educational bookstore.
 The bookstore had expanded into a publishing house and acted as the main supplier of books to the University of Bahrain.
 He owned the construction company that built the Iraqi Embassy in Bahrain.
-Fakhrawi was also one of the main founders of popular independent newspaper, Al Wasat.
+Fakhrawi was also one of the main founders of popular independent newspaper, Al-Wasat.
 Al-Wasat has won multiple awards, such as the UNICEF regional award for electronic media, and it is the 15th strongest MENA newspaper on the internet, according to Forbes Middle East.
-Fakhrawi was a local book publisher, as well as owner of one of the biggest bookstores in Bahrain.
 He was a member of Al-Wefaq, the largest opposition political party in Bahrain.

 Death

 Fakhrawi was taken into custody 5 April 2011 when he was going to complain that police were threatening to demolish his home.
-He was accused of "deliberate news fabrication and falsification" by the Bahraini authorities, and the government also said it would file charges against three employees as well as deporting two others.
-Fakhrawi was in police custody for one week before his death and was one of many who died while in the custody of the local police.
-Bahraini police told the media that Karim died of kidney failure, but photos later leaked revealing bruises and indicating torture and police brutality.
+He was accused of "deliberate news fabrication and falsification" by the Bahraini authorities, and the government said it would file charges against three employees as well as deporting two others.
+Fakhrawi was in police custody for one week before his death, and was one of many who died while in the custody of the local police.
+Bahraini police told the media that Karim died of kidney failure, but photos later leaked revealing bruises indicating torture and police brutality.
 The evidence was discovered in the process of burial, when his clothes were removed and his torture marks were documented and released.

 The Bahrain Independent Commission of Inquiry (BICI) stated, "The death of Abdulkarim Ali Ahmed Fakhrawi occurred at the BDF Hospital after he had been transferred from the custody of the NSA.
 The NSA conducted an investigation into the physical abuse of Mr Fakhrawi but not into his death.
 The NSA investigation resulted in the prosecution of two individuals for physical abuse.
 The Commission considers that the NSA failed to conduct an effective investigation into Mr Fakhrawi's death, which would satisfy the relevant obligations under international law."
 It goes on to say "The Commission concludes that the death of Mr Fakhrawi is attributed to torture while in the custody of the NSA."